 The Map That Made Me Rethink My System Design Approach

-Last week, I stumbled upon a visual “System Design Topic Map” from ByteByteGo that instantly caught my attention.
-As someone who’s built products, led teams, and spent too many late nights debugging scaling issues, this map felt like a cheat sheet for everything I wish I’d had years ago.
+I stumbled upon a visual "System Design Topic Map" from ByteByteGo that stopped me mid-scroll.
+As someone who's built products, led teams, and spent too many late nights debugging scaling issues, this map felt like a cheat sheet for everything I wish I'd had years ago.

-When you work on real-world systems, you quickly realize that “system design” isn’t just one skill — it’s a whole ecosystem.
-This map lays it out beautifully, covering application design, communication, scalability, security, data layers, and infrastructure.
+When you work on real-world systems, you realize "system design" isn't one skill.
+It's an entire ecosystem: application design, communication protocols, scalability patterns, security, data layers, and infrastructure.

-Looking at it, I immediately started recalling moments from my own career:
+Looking at the map, I immediately recalled moments from my career:

-That time I learned the hard way why rate limiting is not optional after a DDOS attempt on one of our APIs.
+- The time I learned why rate limiting isn't optional — after a DDoS attempt on one of our APIs.

-When our “quick prototype” grew into a monolith so big that moving to microservices felt like open-heart surgery.
+- When our "quick prototype" grew into a monolith so big that migrating to microservices felt like open-heart surgery.

-Real-time communication is one of those things that looks simple on the surface, but in reality, the implementation depends heavily on your requirements, scale, and infrastructure.
-The map highlights three key strategies:
+Real-time communication looks simple on the surface.
+In reality, the right approach depends on your requirements, scale, and infrastructure.

 1. Long Polling